631 Sherman Drive, (910) 433-1579

 Center Hours: March-Oct.: Mon.-Fri.
 8 am-5 pm, Sat.
 11 am-5 pm, Sun.
 2-5 pm;

 Nov.- Feb.: Mon.-Fri.
 8 am-5 pm

-Clark Park and its Nature Center join the Cape Fear River Trail and Moses Mathis “Bicycle Man” playground/trailhead to form a complex suited to hours of enjoyment and education.
-It is the city’s second largest regional park and considered a gem by visitors.
-It remains a natural woodland area dedicated to preserving the environment, educating the public on North Carolina plants and wildlife, and providing the only camping in the area.
-The Nature Center museum features displays and live animals.
-Clark Park also provides exciting education and recreation programming.
+Clark Park and its Nature Center join the Cape Fear River Trail (CFRT) and Moses Mathis “Bicycle Man” playground/trailhead to form a complex suited to hours of enjoyment and education.
+The city’s second largest regional park remains a natural area dedicated to preserving the environment, educating the public about nature, and providing the only camping in the area.
+The Nature Center's museum features displays and free viewing of live animals.

 Visitors can picnic overlooking the woods and one of the highest waterfalls east of the mountains.
-For those interested in walking, jogging or bicycling, the park serves as a trailhead for the Cape Fear River Trail, and will feature new, dedicated mountain biking trails opening in spring/summer 2016.
-Well behaved, leashed pets are welcome on the trails as long you clean up after them.
+For those interested in walking or jogging, the park has its own set of unpaved trails, and also serves as a trailhead for the paved CFRT.
+The CFRT now has dedicated mountain biking trails, accessed near the Rivercliff subdivision at the bottom of Eastwood Avenue.
+Well behaved, leashed pets are welcome on trails as long you clean up after them.

-Clark Park Nature Center offers programming for educators, groups, individuals and families.
+Clark Park Nature Center offers nature and recreation programming for educators, groups, individuals and families.
 Programs meet at the Nature Center unless otherwise noted.
 You must pre-register for all programs.
-Register early; space is limited in most classes.
-If enrollment is low, the class will be cancelled.
+Register early; space is limited in most programs.
+If enrollment is low, programs are canceled.